award

 If you or a loved one believes your employer in Los Angeles has wrongfully terminated you, contact an expert team of wrongful termination attorneys at Heidari Law Group.
 We are available by phone, email, or in person 24/7.
 Our attorneys will fight for all the damages that could potentially be available for your case, including past and future earnings, pain and suffering, legal fees, etc. Get the experienced legal help you need today.

 Please do not hesitate to contact our wrongful termination attorneys for a free case evaluation.
-We will not stop fighting until financial justice has been served.

 We have represented clients in every city in Los Angeles county including: Santa Monica, Beverly Hills, Long Beach, La Mirada, Pasadena, Malibu, Burbank, Compton, Glendale, San Dimas, Whittier, Torrance, Culver City, Calabasas, Pomona, West Hollywood, Lancaster, Santa Clarita, Downey, Norwalk, Palmdale, Hidden Hills, Arcadia, East Los Angeles, Rowland Heights, Montebello, Hawthorne, El Monte, Redondo Beach, San Gabriel Carson, Rancho Palos Verdes, Alhambra, La Quinta, Manhattan Beach, Cerritos, West Covina, Gardena, Marina Del Rey, Monterey Park, Lakewood, Southgate, El Segundo, Baldwin Park, La Canada Flintridge, Commerce, Bellflower, Rosemead, La verne, Covina, etc.